smorovic/merger/hwtest/README.md

     mergeOption   = "optionC"
     END_OF_HERE_DOC

-    ## Update the merger code so that it works in this custom location
+Update the hard-coded paths of config files in the merger code so that the code works in your custom location.
+Some of the absolute paths to the config files may not be necessary if you launch the scripts from the directory containing the code but are useful so that you can launch the scripts from any location.

     OLD=/opt/merger/dataFlowMerger.conf
     NEW=$MERGER_BASE/dataFlowMergerMini.conf
     sed -i "s|$OLD|$NEW|" $MERGER_BASE/Logging.py